The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 All this would most certainly drive cost down, and quality up, for everyone.

 For an expanded view of the Medical Good Faith Estimate and why it makes sense, see my full explanation here.

-Now, why would something called the “Affordable” Care Act not include a provision like this, which would obviously do more to make healthcare more affordable than almost anything – and cost the taxpayer literally nothing?
+Why would something called the “Affordable” Care Act not include a provision like this, which would obviously do more to make healthcare more affordable than almost anything – and cost the taxpayer literally nothing?

 Who knows, really, but I suspect the answer would be in the damage that this would do to the profitability of every part of the medical industry, and the level of discontent this would create among the contributors to our politicians?